LILLIAN “LIL” HARDIN

 his philandering.
 Louis’s mother and his adopted son Clarence lived with them in Chicago, but in 1925 Louis moved his

-mother and adopted son into his mistress Alpha’s house in New Orleans.
-[1] Although the Depression derailed the careers
+mother and son into his mistress Alpha’s house in New Orleans.
+[1] Although the Depression derailed the careers of many

-of many musicians, Louis’ career blossomed.
-In 1930 he got a job playing the Cotton Club in Culver City, CA, which gave
+musicians, Louis’ career blossomed.
+In 1930 he got a job playing the Cotton Club in Culver City, CA, which gave him added

-him added exposure on radio broadcasts.
-Lil went to visit him there, but their reunion was interrupted by the arrival of
+exposure on radio broadcasts.
+Lil went to visit him there, but their reunion was interrupted by the arrival of Alpha.

-Lil returned to Chicago, determined to focus on her own career.
-During the early 1930s the vivacious Hot Miss Lil
+Lil returned to Chicago to focus on her own career.
+During the early 1930s the vivacious Hot Miss Lil led

 Leora Mieux (Henderson) on trombone, and Alma Scott (mother of jazz pianist Hazel Scott) on woodwinds.
 [2]